jdtaylor7/taylortechblog/_drafts/macros-in-c-and-cpp.md

 };
 {% endhighlight %}

-And then expanding the `X` macros would result in the final code:
+Expanding the `X` macros would result in the final code:

 {% highlight cpp %}
 enum class colors {